flhofer/docker_tutorial/#3_Beyond/README.md

 Step 2.
 Once done, we try to set the container as a stand-alone application setting the container's default behavior.

 Let's say that HelloWorld is our great final application that accepts a lot of parameters etc., and we use the container to provide the environment it needs to execute.
-To achieve this, we use the `ENRTYPOINT` command in the Dockerfile
+To achieve this, we use the `ENTRYPOINT` command in the Dockerfile
 The difference between command and entry point is that the latter defines the standard executable but leaves room for parameters.

 :grey_question: How does this differ from CMD, and when would you use it?